astronomer/astro-docs/cloud/stable/03_deploy/06_ci-cd.md

 Before completing this setup, make sure you:

-- Have access to a running Airflow Deployment on Astronomer Cloud.
+- Have access to a running Airflow Deployment on Astronomer.
 - Installed the [Astronomer CLI](https://github.com/astronomer/astro-cli).
 - Are familiar with your CI/CD tool of choice.